 God had other ideas.
 Called to be an Anglican priest, Peter Hansen received a seminary degree from St. Joseph of Arimathea Anglican Theological College in Berkeley and was ordained in 1985, serving churches in Sacramento and Chico, California.
 He has served as Rector of St. Augustine of Canterbury Church, Chico since 1991.

 Father Hansen was called to be priest to his congregation and to his city as well.
-In the last 27 years, he created and directed a pro-life ministry, ChicoLife; trained for and served the Chico Police Department as President of the Chico Police Chaplains Association (1999 to 2016 and three-time Chaplain of the Year); led his congregation to purchase and renovate a historic church building at 3rd & Salem Streets in downtown Chico and numerous other ministries.
+He began and directed a pro-life ministry, ChicoLife; trained for and served the Chico Police Department as President of the Chico Police Chaplains Association (1999 to 2016 and three-time Chaplain of the Year); led his congregation to purchase and renovate a historic church building at 3rd & Salem Streets in downtown Chico and numerous other ministries.

 Bishop Hansen lives in Chico with his wife, Giti Zarnegar Hansen, married since 1973.
-They have one son and four grandchildren who live in Texas.
+They have one son, Jamal, and four grandchildren who live in Texas.

 The Rev. Mr. Brian Faith